Prehung Exterior Door Installation overview

 Prehung exterior doors are available at home centers and lumberyards.
 If you can’t find what you’re looking for in stock, you can order it.
 Take along your measurements and a sketch showing which way the door swings.

 If you plan to install a new entry knob and deadbolt, pick them out before you order the door.
 Then ask the salesperson to have the door drilled to accept your hardware.
-It'll cost a little extra, but it's well worth it to avoid the nerve-racking job of drilling into a new door.
-Don't forget to order hinges that will match the finish of your hardware.
+It’ll cost a little extra, but it’s well worth it to avoid the nerve-racking job of drilling into a new door.
+Don’t forget to order hinges that will match the finish of your hardware.
+Get some ideas for a new door after looking at this stunning door options.